 - 1/2 cup raw cashews (un-roasted and un-salted)

-- In a medium saucepan over medium heat, heat the gravy, stirring constantly, until thick.
+- Next, transfer to a medium saucepan and place over medium heat.
+Heat the gravy, stirring constantly, until it becomes thick.

 Recipe tips / About making vegetarian gravy: